wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 * In this case, the fees will necessary become high, but this situation will stop anyone else from transacting, stopping any real demand for Bitcoin's properties.
 The fees are still high, but would you still support a mitigation scheme to limit the reach of such an attack?
 {: style="text-align: justify"}

-### Satoshi inscribed on-chain so I should be able to do it!
+### Satoshi inscribed on-chain so I should be able to do it too

 A common argument presented by inscription supporters is that Satoshi themselves started the trends of injecting data in the timechain with the Genesis block message.
 This argument is simply wrong since Satoshi did not subvert the protocol to "inscribe" data, they simply used space already available in the Coinbase data that is designed to allow miners to broadcast arbitrary data. **It's always been part of Bitcoin and didn't introduce any wastefulness.**
 [More information here.](https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/ch08.html)